nullata/nullata-cli-runner/README.md

 ## Why does this exist?
 This is the easy way around limited functionality in some container images, where ssh and IaS tools like Anisble are not an option and you don't want to spend the time to modify the docker image or you just can't.
 The original intent is to use this within a full linux os distribution container and expose the ws port to a service or network within a cluster and having it run cli scripts from an attached volume.
+==USE WITH CAUTION: If misused, this application introduces security risks.==

 ### Building the Application
 To build the application, run the following command from the root directory of the project: